zkayser/distributed_battleship/README.md

 * The commander will inform the players its time to take a turn and the player will return an x,y guess.
 * Once all players have taken a turn the commander will cast a feedback message to each player about their individual success.
 * Then another turn will be initiated.

+## Setup

+Imaging a room full of eager Elixir programmers wanting to pit their battleships against their opponents.
+The game progresses like this.

+### Introduction

+First get over all the firewall issues with are bound to hurt.
+The game uses erlang clustering which uses the following ports.

+* 4369 for primary connections.
+* 9100 - 9200 for allocation to each player.

+### Play

+* Fingers off keyboard please.
+* Commander starts a new game.
+* Players connect.
+* The private UI shows the board as ships are added.
+* The public UI shows players names, a cound of the ships they are adding and an empty rippling ocean.
+* Commence firing.

+## Differences

+The rules for normal 2 player battleships work well but some changes are needed to scale to more people.

+* If you strike an opponents ship who should know about it.
+You should of coarse but if all players also know this then you can organize into attack groups which if better.
+* If you miss should your opponents know.
+Every guess improves the next players guess, unless there are no turns, just a free flow of bombs launched at random.
+Then seeing your opponents misses will slow you down, and make the game better.

+## Running

+There are a set of scripts that help the distributed game start.
+First start the server.

+  > bin/start_battleships.sh

+Then connect up the user interface for the

 ## Game Commander Design